AdamLiscia/adam-liscia/pages/bar-tools/game-building-cocktails/README.md

 - **Standardized Training**: Ensure all locations and staff are learning the same exact specs
 - **Cost Reduction**: Reduce training time and materials costs
 - **Better Quality Control**: Improve consistency across all bars in your restaurant group
-- **Staff Engagement**: Make training fun and memorable through gamification
+- **Staff Engagement**: Make training bar-tools and memorable through gamification
 - **Customized Experience**: Fully branded with your restaurant's name, logo, and cocktail program

 ## Need Help?